 What’s the Daxing airport’s terminal layout?

-Briefly, the two basement levels of the airport host the transportation hub (Daxing train and subway stations) while the two first levels house the arrivals (international arrivals in the first level and domestic arrivals in the second).
-In the third floor, you will find the domestic departures, and finally, the fourth level is dedicated to international departures.
+Briefly, the two basement levels of the airport host the transportation hub (Daxing train and subway stations) while the first two levels house the arrivals (international arrivals in the first level and domestic arrivals in the second).
+On the third floor, you will find the domestic departures, and finally, the fourth level is dedicated to international departures.